Understanding Delayed Concussion and Brain Injuries After an Accident

 What To Do After a Farm Equipment Accident

 If you've been in a crash involving farm machinery, your first priority is your health and safety.
 Seek medical care immediately—even if you don’t feel injured right away.
-Some conditions may not show symptoms until hours or days later.
+Some conditions may not show symptoms for hours or days.

 Next, take steps to protect your legal rights: